-- Responsible Resourcing: Proposals will be evaluated on evidence of responsible resource management.
+- Resource Management: Proposals will be evaluated on evidence of responsible resource management.

-Applicants applying for general operating support must be located within the geographic boundary of Larimer and/or Weld counties.
-However, organizations applying for program-specific funding need only to provide services to Larimer and/or Weld counties to be eligible.
+Applicants applying for general operating or project support must be located within the geographic boundary of Larimer and/or Weld counties.
+However, organizations applying for program-specific funding need only provide services in Larimer and/or Weld counties to be eligible.

 Applicant must be a 501(c)(3) organization.
-Private foundations, government entities, type III non-functionally-integrated supporting organizations, and programs under fiscal sponsorship are ineligible to apply to Muse.
+Private foundations, government entities, type III non-functionally-integrated supporting organizations, and programs under fiscal sponsorship are ineligible.

 One application per school or department is allowed for universities and colleges.
 If organizations apply as part of a collaborative effort, one organization must be selected to serve as the Muse applicant.

 Organizations may only submit one application per grant round.
 There will be two grant rounds per year (in Spring and Fall).